 Ruth Fagan has extensive advisory board experience, in a State and regional capacity.
 She has been involved in a range of industries, including tourism, agriculture, planning and retail.
-Ruth is presently a State appointed member of the Joint Regional Planning Panel for the Western Region and a Cowra Shire Councillor and a Board Member of Local Government NSW.
+Ruth is presently a State appointed member of the Joint Regional Planning Panel for the Western Region, a Cowra Shire Councillor and a Board Member of Local Government NSW.

 Trained as a journalist and a resident of Cowra for 36 years, Ruth has worked as a journalist, Tourism Manager and operated a number of businesses in Cowra including a gift shop, a motel, a vineyard and a dress shop.
 She is a member of the Cowra Showground, Paceway and Race Course Trust, the Cowra Business Chamber and various local committees.
 Ruth holds a Bachelor of Business Studies from Charles Sturt University, she is the Director of a Consulting Business and the Business Development Manager of a real estate agency in Cowra.